JavaScript SDK and example application

 basicPaymentItems.accountsOnFile;

-// This returns the Visa BasicPaymentProduct object in this PaymentProducts object if it exists.
+// This returns the Visa `BasicPaymentProduct` instance if exists

 basicPaymentItems.json;